Sir-Fancy/libCellAut/README.md

-# Forest
+# libCellAut
+This is a simple cellular automata library that can be used as a template.
+Simply override some methods and bend it to your liking!

+Included experiments:
-This is a quick experiment in cellular automata with a library I created called libCellAut.
-The "Forest" simulation is inspired by a cellular automaton found in the main menu of the game [SUPERHOT](https://superhotgame.com/).
+* Forest.py - A forest-growing simulation inspired by a cellular automaton found in the main menu of the game [SUPERHOT](https://superhotgame.com/).